giswqs/geebook/chapters/01_introduction.md

 The number of journal publications empowered by Google Earth Engine.
 ```

-To use Earth Engine, you must first [sign up](https://earthengine.google.com/signup) for a [Google Earth Engine](https://earthengine.google.com) account.
+To use Earth Engine, you must first [register](https://code.earthengine.google.com/register) for an Earth Engine account.
 You cannot use Google Earth Engine unless your application has been approved.
-Once you receive the application approval email, you can log in to
-the [Earth Engine Code Editor](https://code.earthengine.google.com/) to get familiar with the JavaScript API.
+Once you receive the application approval email, you can log in to the [Earth Engine JavaScript Code Editor](https://code.earthengine.google.com/) to get familiar with the JavaScript API.

 ```{figure} images/ch01_gee_signup.jpg
 ---